Correspondents

 - Aka: Nanny

 - Biography: Anna Maria Clarke was born in Northampton c.1750.
-She was one of three sisters, the other two being Catherine and Isabella Clarke.
-Little is known about her parents or her early life, and she would never marry.
+She was one of four sisters, the others being Isabella Clarke, Catherine Jackson (née Clarke) and Frances Barnard (née Clarke).
+Little is known about her parents or her early life.
+She and her sister Catherine cared for Mary Hamilton’s sick mother in London before her death in 1778.
+Anna Maria would never marry.
 She dedicated her time to her publishing and writing work, despite having several bouts of illness in midlife.
-The two women lived together from 1783 to 1785 in Clarges Street, London.
-She remained one of Mary Hamilton’s close friends throughout her life.
-They often corresponded about theatre shows and concerts, as well as works of literature.
-Anna Maria also maintained extremely close relations with Miss Mary Glover.
+Along with her sister Isabella, Anna Maria Clarke shared a house with Mary Hamilton in Clarges Street, London, from 1783 to 1785.
+Anna Maria remained one of Hamilton’s close friends throughout her life.
+They often corresponded about theatre performances and concerts, as well as works of literature.
+Anna Maria also maintained extremely close relations with Mary Glover.

 - Project ID: AMC